nidhidhameliya/Image_identification/README.md

 2. Start Jupyter Notebook:
    jupyter notebook

-3. Open `notebook.ipynb` and follow the instructions to train the model and make predictions.
+3. Open `project-2.ipynb` and follow the instructions to train the model and make predictions.